If you’re travelling through South America and want to improve your language skills, learning Spanish in Sucre, Bolivia is a no-brainer.

 Choosing a Spanish school in Sucre

 Sucre is brimming with Spanish schools so it’s clear the city is a popular place to improve language skills.
+And with many people backpacking Bolivia here, there’s no end of customers.
 Most schools in Sucre are located within a few minutes walk from the central plaza.

 We read a lot of Sucre Spanish school reviews from previous students and shortlisted some we thought we’d take a look at.
 Initially, we planned to visit each, meet our potential teachers and choose the one we felt most comfortable with.